Kelvin Lim Hock Hin: Trial and sentencing

-Lim's appeal (1997)
+Appeal

 In November 1997, the Court of Appeal dismissed Lim's appeal against his 40-year term of imprisonment.

 The appellate court's three judges – consisting of Chief Justice Yong Pung How, Judges of Appeal Thean Lip Ping (L P Thean) and M Karthigesu – took into consideration Lim's refusal of medical treatment, lack of familial support, and the great danger he posed to society given his paedophilic condition.
 They also affirmed the trial judge's findings that Lim was fully aware of the magnitude of his crimes and was still able to exercise his full control in making a choice of whether to give in to his sexual desires.
 For these reasons, they decided to not reduce his 40-year sentence.

 Extracted from Lim Hock Hin Kelvin v Public Prosecutor [1997]:

 There were no significant mitigating factors in this case.
 The learned judge (Sinnathuray) had found, rightly in our opinion, that paedophilia is not a disease or a physical illness but is a disorder. … Even if paedophilia is an illness, we reject any suggestion that the sufferer cannot help it and therefore carries only a diminished responsibility for his actions.
 There is no evidence that paedophiles cannot exercise a high degree of responsibility and self-control.
 The learned judge found that the appellant (Lim) had a choice of whether to commit paedophilic offences against the victims, and chose to do so.